Snapchat Planet Order is one of the most misunderstood features on the app.

 -

-What Snapchat Planet Order Is NOT For
+What Snapchat Planet Order Is NOT Meant For

 -

-Measuring friendship strength
+Measure friendship strength

 -